If you can, you should just feed your horse forage. Pasture, hay, haylage, chaff, forage cubes.

 Keeper/Doer Status – If you enter your horse as a hard keeper this increases estimated energy requirement.
 If your diet appears low in energy but he is actually holding weight, try changing keeper status just to ‘normal’.

-Underestimated pasture quality or quantity – if you enter your pasture at a lower quality than it actually is, or say it is overgrazed when its not, this will reduce the estimated contribution of digestible energy to the diet.
+Underestimated pasture quality or quantity – if you enter your pasture at a lower quality than it actually is, or say it is overgrazed when it’s not, this will reduce the estimated contribution of digestible energy to the diet.
 If you are not sure how you should enter your pasture head on over to our FeedXL Nutrition Forum and post some photos.
 Lots of our members or our nutrition team will happily help you out!

 Inaccurate weight of hay or feeds being entered – If you haven’t weighed your hay or feeds you may have entered less than you are actually feeding.
 Go get yourself some scales (luggage scales work great for the hay) and weigh everything so you can enter the weights you are feeding accurately.